By Lachezar Ivanov and Eaon Pritchard

 Lachezar Ivanov

-Lachezar Ivanov is a marketing consultant working on strategy, research, and communications.
+Lachezar Ivanov is a marketing consultant working on strategy, communications, and pricing.
 He earned a PhD in Marketing from the European University Viadrina, Germany.
 Lachezar also publishes the Evolutionary Inc newsletter, in which he discusses marketing and behavioral biology frameworks that you can apply in your work and life.

 Eaon Pritchard